Chalk home page

 If you want to create multiple versions of a similar query, you can use the version parameter of the NamedQuery object and the query_name_version parameter of our various clients.

 Note, when executing a named query both the query name and the query version must match.
-This means that if you’ve defined four named queries in your codebase:
+This means that if you’ve defined two named queries in your codebase:

 from chalk import NamedQuery